-A faculty member must inform the benefits coordinator of any previous enrollment in a city pension system, as it may affect the benefits he or she is entitled to as a Brooklyn College employee.
+A faculty member must inform the benefits coordinator of any previous enrollment in a city pension system, as it may affect the benefits they are entitled to as a Brooklyn College employee.
 The PSC-CUNY Welfare Fund also has a benefits office that is a resource for faculty.